jidongxiao/CSCI1200-DataStructures/lectures/06_memory/README.md

 # Test 1 Information

-- Students will be randomly assigned to a test room and seating zone – will be on Submitty Wednesday morning.
+- Students will be randomly assigned to a test room and seating zone – will be on Submitty soon.
 <!--  – If you haven’t filled out the “Left or Right Handed” gradeable by Tuesday night, we will assume you are
 right handed.
 This is used for seating assignments.-->
 - Test 1 will be held **Thursday, 02/01/2024 from 6-7:50pm**.